Updated January 1, 2018

 Several heartbreaking Survivors’ Stories are posted at The Digital Archive of Cambodian Holocaust Survivors.

+If you found this post useful, please share it by selecting one or more social media buttons.
 Have you visited these sites?
 If so, what was your experience?
 If not, perhaps you have other thoughts?
-Or, have you visited other ‘dark tourism’ sites that were moving experiences?
+Or, have you visited other dark-tourism sites that were moving experiences?
 I’d love to hear from you in the comments.
+Thank you.

 Might you be interested in two other posts on Cambodia?
 If so, check out Cycling in Cambodia and Cambodia’s Ta Prohm: Angkor’s jewel.